 When you’re asked to decide, you might think: Do I want to get the cash back on that credit card, or is it worth it with the interest rate?
 Or do I want to use the cash in my bank account and save the interest?
-If you have the right bank account, like a Kasasa checking account, you won’t have to make these deliberations — the choice will be clear.
+If you have the right bank account you won’t have to make these deliberations — the choice will be clear.

 Here are a few of the many benefits of this kind of checking account: